pulse-browser/gluon/docs/content/guides/windows.md

 ## Installing Dependencies

 The first thing you will need to do is install Microsoft's c++ build tools.
 You will need to download [Build Tools for Visual Studio 2022](https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2022).
-The following will need to be need installed:
+The following will need to be installed:

 - **In the _Workloads_ tab**
   - Desktop development with C++